-- University: University of Buckingham
+University of Manchester

-What did you do while on the vacation scheme?
+What work did you get involved with on the vacation scheme?

 Which were the most enjoyable – and most challenging – aspects of the scheme?

 The most enjoyable aspect of the scheme was getting an insight into the trainee solicitor world.
 The most challenging part was stepping out of my comfort zone to network with people in other departments.
 For future vac schemers who are also nervous about this, I’d encourage them to just get stuck in – it can be a nerve-racking experience having to approach people you don’t know to ask for a chat over coffee, but everyone I spoke to was very receptive, even if the chat wasn’t related to the law and was more about just getting to know each other.